MoonDusk1996/ai-discord-bot/README.md

 ## FAQ

-#### Why use the discordJS library?
+#### How do I use the commands?

-With Discord.js we managed to get some access information, in this way we send a webhook to a discord channel with some information.
+You can use the commands using the `/` prefix followed by the command in any chat that Mary Jane is in.

+#### How does Mary Jane generate the answers?

+Mary Jane makes use of artificial intelligence obtained by the OpenAI API and a refinement process to be always improved.

-#### What is this information?
+#### What information is stored in the database?

-Information obtained by the header on the deployment platform used, in this case, Versel.
+Only non-sensitive and public information from donors to apply the benefits.

 Some are:
-- public ip address
+- Discord ID.
-- access time
+- Discord name.
-- theme
+- Discord avatar.
-- visited links
+- Donation amount.

-#### What are you doing with this information?

-Nothing more, they are only for the purpose of study and improvement of the project.

 ## References